EdwinBredewold/Boerhaaf/README.md

-Make a repository called 'Boerhaaf'
+A repository is called after a famous Scientist from Leiden.
 In it, there is a file that, in the end, should contain all the names of our 'class'.
-The file is forked onto your repository.
+The file must be forked onto your repository.
-If you get it, add your name, and fork it to the next member.
+If you've forked it, add another name, and send an email to the next member, containing the name of your GH-account.
+Each new name starts at a new line.
 The last one in the chain thinks of something funny (no pressure).
 It should be a great way to check if everything works, and to get some gitpractice.
+After completing this, it shoud be no problem at all to pass the test.
 Edwin.
-Eric.
+Anton-Jan.